GAMES AND CULTURE

 announced that they want Party Royale Island in Fortnite to be a tour stop

-and are kicking this off with a new, threeweek-long
+for major artists, and are kicking this off with a new, threeweek-long

 concert series.
 And a